syntasso/kratix-docs/docs/workshop/part-ii/03-dependencies.md

 To recap the steps you took:
 1. ✅&nbsp;&nbsp;Evaluated what resources are shared dependencies
-1. ✅&nbsp;&nbsp;Moved any shared dependencies from pipeline resources to worker cluster resources
+1. ✅&nbsp;&nbsp;Moved any shared dependencies from pipeline resources to the dependencies
 1. ✅&nbsp;&nbsp;Viewed the dependency set up on Promise install
 1. ✅&nbsp;&nbsp;Successfully request more than one instance of ECK